Gerald-27119/Aurora/README.md

 The project was developed by **Adam Langmesser (s27119)** and **Stanisław Oziemczuk (s26982)**:

-- **Adam Langmesser** worked on the implementation of the **ResNet50** and **MobileNetV2** models, including the calculation of their performance metrics (accuracy, recall, precision, F1 score, and others).
-He also took care of version control.
+- **Adam Langmesser** worked on the implementation of the **ResNet50** and **MobileNetV2** models, including the calculation of their performance metrics (accuracy, recall, precision, F1 score, and others), he also took care of version control.
+Moreover, Adam also set up the backend endpoints for communication with frontend.
 - **Stanisław Oziemczuk** focused on the **EfficientNetB0** model and its statistics.
 He also developed the **frontend panel**, allowing users to upload images to the models via a web interface and view the performance statistics for each model.
 Additionally, Stanisław identified and prepared the appropriate **dataset** for the project.

 ## Overview